-Don’t worry, there’ll never be shortage of people who’s interested in our products / services.
+Don’t worry, there’ll never be a shortage of people who’s interested in our products / services.

 Blogs have been rated as the 5th most trusted source for accurate online information

-It require TONNES OF RESEARCH to craft the content to desired audiences.
+It requires TONNES OF RESEARCH to craft the content to desired audiences.

 Majority of “bloggers” (approximate 66%) are publishing content less often than DAILY but more often than MONTHLY

 Daily publishing isn’t viable for most businesses especially if it’s a small-to-medium scale business unless a company has a dedicated copywriter within the organization otherwise publishing a blog post per week is considered a good way.

 If it could be doubled than there’ll be more web-traffic and brand awareness for the website.